HFE 7100 ®

 Aka Azizul Haque, Azizul Hacque, or Khan Bahadur Azizul Huq.

-One of the Indian Police Officers in Bengal who worked for Sir Edward Richard Henry and helped
+One of the Indian Police Officers in Bengal who worked for Sir Edward Richard Henry and helped him develop the Henry System of Classification.
+Haque devised a mathematical formula to supplement Henry’s idea of sorting slips in 1024 pigeon holes, based on fingerprint patterns.

 Hayden, Eric

-See State of Washington vs. Eric Hayden.
+See State of Washington v.
+Eric Hayden.

 Heel

-The lowest part of a foot print or the portion furthest from the toes.
+The lowest part of a footprint or the portion furthest from the toes.

 Heidenhain, Martin (1864-1949)